Scott 4: Critical

+In a contemporary review for New Musical Express published November 29, 1969, Graham Coxhill stated, "Scott 4 [...] is released next week, and if there has ever been a better album by a male singer, it certainly hasn't come my way."
+He concluded, "I don't think Scott has yet found his musical resting place, but to judge by Scott 4, he has outgrown his self-indulgent, two-fingers-to-the-world phase, and at last he's hit on some fine music which a public can enjoy and of which he can justifiably feel proud."

+A writer for Observer-Leader commented how Engel singing solely original compositions throughout the "exciting" album "creates quite an impact", believing the singer would win new appreciation but also lose fans who preferred his Walker Brothers image, adding: "If you care to sit, listen and accept his preachings, then count yourselves among the new Scott Engel fans."
+Reviewing Scott 4, the Sunday Mirror believed the change of stage name was irrelevant because "this is the most sincere vocal sound both sides of the Atlantic".
+The Lincolnshire Echo believed it was stylistically similar to Engel's previous three albums, with impressive vocals over a full orchestral backing, finally characterising the album as "sophisticated pop".

 Mark Lager, in a retrospective review, wrote that it is "arguably the best album of his career, you can hear from the first notes of the opening track that he was ambitiously and boldly pushing both his lyrics and soundscapes into a stronger terrain.
 'Seventh Seal' is an Ennio Morriconesque epic.
 His lyrics in 'Angels of Ashes' are spiritual and share similarities with Rainer Maria Rilke's Duino Elegies.
 'Boy Child' contains celestial, ghostly orchestration.
 'Old Man's Back Again' is arguably Scott Walker's most powerful song.
 David Bowie was heavily influenced and inspired by Scott Walker not only in his deep, baritone vocals but also in his own Cold War contemplations in the instrumentals of Low.
 On 'Get Behind Me', the soaring gospel choir and sublime orchestrations joined with his own soulful and stunning vocals make this a magnificent masterpiece."
+Reviewing the 1992 reissue, Select critic Andrew Perry rated Scott 4 five stars out of five and called it a "total classic", believing the songs to be "grand-scale in their efforts to pin down sheer, sad emotion to beautiful words and music."
+Ian Harrison, also of Select, noted how the album contains "barmy, fatalist sublimities" like "The Seventh Seal".